 Additional film credits include Neil LaBute's "Lakeview Terrace," with Samuel L. Jackson, Kerry Washington and Patrick Wilson; "Uncross the Stars," with Barbara Hershey and Ron Perlman; and the romantic comedy "Losing Control."
 She voiced one of the characters in the animated feature "Alpha and Omega."

-Tulloch previously starred as Dylan on Ed Zwick's NBC drama series "quarterlife."
-First made as an Internet series, "quarterlife" explored the lives of six creative 20-somethings trying to find their way in the world.
+Tulloch previously starred on Ed Zwick's NBC drama series "quarterlife."
+First made as an Internet series, "quarterlife" explored the lives of six creative twentysomethings trying to find their way in the world.
 Tulloch led the cast as a journalist who perplexes friends with her revelatory video blog.
-Her additional television credits include a recurring role on "Outlaw" and guest-starring roles on "House," "The West Wing," "Cold Case," "Lost" and "Moonlight."
-She also had a recurring role in the online serial "lonelygirl15."
+Additional television credits include a recurring role on "Outlaw" and guest-starring roles on "House M.D.," "The West Wing," "Cold Case" and "Moonlight."
+She also had a recurring role on the online serial "lonelygirl15."

 Tulloch's theater credits include performances of "Oleanna," "Hamlet" and "Who's Afraid of Virginia Woolf?," as well as the Pico Playhouse production of "Quarterlife," a performance that garnered her an LA Weekly Theater Award nomination.

 Born in San Diego, Tulloch spent her formative years living overseas in Spain, Uruguay and Argentina, until she moved to New York.
 She attended Harvard University and graduated magna cum laude with a double major in literature and fine arts.